A. The 144,000.

 Then one of the elders answered, saying to me, "Who are these arrayed in white robes, and where did they come from?"
 And I said to him, "Sir, you know."
 So he said to me, "These are the ones who come out of the great tribulation, and washed their robes and made them white in the blood of the Lamb."

 a.
-Then one of the elders answered: It was important that John know the identity of this great multitude.
-But he didn’t know that he should ask, so one of the elders prompts him to ask.
+Then one of the elders answered: It was important that John knew the identity of this great multitude.
+But he didn't know that he should ask, so one of the elders prompted him to ask.

 b.
 These are the ones who come out of the great tribulation: This vast multitude, from every tribe and tongue and nation, are those rescued for God's kingdom in the period of the great tribulation.

 i.
-They have had trouble on the earth during the great tribulation.
-In the ancient Greek grammar of this passage, “the” is emphatic.
+They had trouble on the earth during the great tribulation.
+In the ancient Greek grammar of this passage, "the" is emphatic.
 This was a time of great tribulation for this multitude.
-This has led many to believe that most, if not all, of these are martyrs from the great tribulation.
+This leads many to believe that most, if not all, of these are martyrs from the great tribulation.

 ii.
 The presence of so many tribulation saints is a powerful statement of God's grace and mercy.
 Even in this time of judgment and wrath on the earth, many are saved.

 iii.
-Because the great multitude are mentioned right after the 144,000, many and thought that they are - at least in part - due to the work of those 144,000 servants of God.
+Because the great multitude are mentioned right after the 144,000, many think they are - at least in part - due to the work of those 144,000 servants of God.
 Perhaps the 144,000 are evangelists who help reap this huge harvest for the kingdom during the great tribulation.

 c.
 Washed their robes and made them white in the blood of the Lamb: Those saved in the great tribulation are saved just like everybody else, by the blood of the Lamb.
 Even if they are martyred, their martyrdom does not save them.
 Only the work of Jesus can cleanse and save.